hawk/lux/doc/lux.md

 [regular expression][]s.
 But the output must be received within a given time limit.
-The `timeout` command sets the timeout for the current shell to the given number of seconds multiplied with a configured factor.
+The `timeout` command sets the timeout for the current shell to the given number of seconds multiplied with a configurated factor.
 By default the multiplier is `1000`.
 For example, by setting the `--multiplier` parameter to `2000` all timeouts will be doubled.
 The resulting timeout value affects how long time `expect` operations will wait before reporting failure.
 If the time is omitted